wnjnz/creative-coding-workshop/Lesson Plans/Week 1 Lesson 2.md

 ## October 25th - 6pm - 7:30pm
 ### review what we did last time, explain instead of using scratch we will use javascript.
 10 minutes
-- direct control over specifically how something looks on a website so that we can share
+- direct creative control over specifically how something looks on a website so that we can share
 ## drawing in p5js + coding behavior for any key pressed with makeymay minutes 1 hour
 ## basic processing with jsbin: template
 -  jsbin template: [JS Bin - Collaborative JavaScript Debugging](http://jsbin.com/fugujo/edit?js,output)